|

 the first voice to be heard when BBC Radio 2 opened for business on Saturday 30th September 1967 and Paul was one of the regular presenters of the station's Breakfast Special programme.
 He left Radio 2 in January

 1970 and, during the next few years, worked as a freelance presenter for BBC Radio Brighton where he met local singer-songwriter Johnny Wakelin.
-Paul became his manager as Johnny's song
+Paul became his manager as Johnny's song Black Superman became a top 10 hit in the UK and all over the world.
+In March 1976 Paul joined Radio 210 Thames Valley, the local station in Reading.
+In 1979 he opened Blue Danube Radio, an

-Valley, the local station in Reading.
-In 1979 he opened Blue Danube Radio, an English-language station in Vienna.
+English-language station in Vienna.
 His association with BDR continued until 2000 when the station closed.
-During the eighties and nineties
+During the eighties and nineties Paul was also heard on a number of other stations: London's LBC (a weekly film

-Paul was also heard on a number of other stations: London's LBC (a weekly film show), Chiltern Radio (weekend presenter), and Radio Luxembourg (another series on movies).
-Paul was also part of the launch team for Britain's
+show), Chiltern Radio (weekend presenter), and Radio Luxembourg (another series on movies).
+Paul was also part of the launch team for Britain's first country music station Country 1035 which opened in London in 1994.
+He

 music at the San Francisco State College but, instead, spent it on a trip to Europe.
 He arrived in Britain in 1961 and worked for EMI Records before continuing his travels by moving to Spain.
 On returning to the UK

-retired from the RCMP and they are both really enjoying their early retirement.”
+until retirement in 1999.
 In July 2004 Mel attended the First North American Pirate Radio Reunion in Vancouver, Canada.
 There are photos here.
+He also visited London for the Radio Academy

-Offshore Radio in August 2007, here.
-As well as the recordings below, you can also hear two other small examples of Mel's work on a couple of Bryan Vaughan audio
+of ‘242’ magazine.
+As well as the recordings below, you can also hear two other small examples of Mel's work on a couple of Bryan Vaughan audio clips.)

 Shaun Howard was one of the many disc-jockeys who featured briefly on Radio City.
 He writes: “I have just come across your website and it reminded me of the

 time that I spent two weeks as a DJ on Radio City along with Chris Cross.
-Pet Clark's Downtown was number 2 in the charts so it must have been during the first two weeks of November 1964 that I was there - unpaid of course.
-I found the experience amazing and one that will
+Pet Clark's Downtown was number 2 in the charts so it

-always remain with me.
-(Station owner) Reg Calvert tried to get me to come back but I had a record shop in Victoria to run and I just couldn't spare the time.
+tried to get me to come back but I had a record shop in Victoria to run and I just couldn't spare the time.
 And the pay was non-existent.
+I went on to run my record shop until 1982 when I gave up to become an investment

-I went on to run my record shop until 1982 when I gave up to become an investment adviser which I still do to this day.”
+adviser which I still do to this day.”
 Many thanks to Shaun for getting in touch.